 What is the Independent Governance Committee

 Fidelity International has established an Independent Governance Committee (IGC) which operates independently of Fidelity.
 The IGC’s role is to represent the interests of members of Fidelity’s Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements.
 It has five members, the majority of whom are independent.
 They have extensive knowledge and experience of the pensions and finance industry.

 Key objectives and duties

 The IGC monitors the Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements administered by Fidelity.
 It is required to act independently of the FIL Life Board and, if necessary, will challenge Fidelity to do better.
 Its key duties are to:

-- Act in the best interests of all relevant plan members;
+- Act solely in the best interests of all relevant plan members;

-- Assess the value for money offered by Fidelity’s UK Group Personal Pension Plans, Stakeholder Plans and S32 arrangements, using criteria set out by the Financial Conduct Authority (FCA), which take account not only of transaction costs, but also of investment options, retirement outcomes and the service offered to members;
+- Assess the value for money offered by Fidelity’s UK Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements, using criteria set out by the Financial Conduct Authority (FCA).
+Value for money takes account not only of member costs, but also of investment design, performance and the service and communications offered to members;

 - Consider, and report to members on, Fidelity’s policies on environmental, social and governance (ESG) issues, member concerns and stewardship;

 - Raise any concerns it may have on value for money, including value for money of Investment Pathways, with the FIL Life Board and make recommendations for addressing these concerns.
 If the IGC raises concerns with the FIL Life Board and believes these are not addressed satisfactorily, the IGC may then take its concerns to the FCA, after which it may alert the relevant members and employers, and make its concerns public;

 - Produce an annual report of its findings, which you can find below.

 Focus areas for the IGC

-Over the next year, in addition to monitoring Fidelity’s Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements to ensure they offer value for money, the IGC will continue to work with Fidelity to enhance members’ experience by:
+Over 2021, in addition to monitoring Fidelity’s Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements to ensure they offer value for money, the IGC will continue to work with Fidelity to enhance members’ experience by:

-- Monitoring the progress of changes to Fidelity’s systems, as well as the service and digital experience members are offered;
+- Monitoring the progress of the digital experience members are offered;

-- Ensuring that the way Fidelity engages with members about their pensions is timely and appropriate to their circumstances;
+- Ensuring that the way Fidelity engages with members about their pensions is easy to understand;